EMC Cable entry system

 No, the need depends on EMC requirements, frequency levels and the sensitivity of the installation.

-Do EMC bushings affect the enclosure class?
+Do EMC entries affect the enclosure class?

 They are designed to maintain enclosure class when mounted correctly.